shasankp000/PySQL/README.md

  >Linux side has more features with decision based distro installation for both mariadb and mysql

  >Added install support for Android(Termux).
 This feature is still experimental.
 (I just designed it today!
-11/8/21)
+11/8/21) (Would really appreciate, if someone gave
+   feedback on the Android side.)

 # Commands
  >start : This will create the connection using the mysql/mariadb connector(depends on choice) and ask for the username, password, host etc. The connection is